Network-Sec/Network-Sec/README.md

 - **Polygon (MATIC)**: `0x0A7CC405c3ED764D01AA0CDCE5a922F6a0e699c9`

 We openly speak out against **Hate** & **Discrimination** - we believe, we're all the same, yet we don't have all the same `privileges`.
 No escalation jokes at that point.
+We believe, this world doesn't deserve us, and that why, it tries to eliminate us.

+**But we resist**